wp-plugins/informational-popup/readme.txt

 == Screenshots ==

-1. Screenshot of the options menu.
+1. A screenshot of a window that has animated into the viewport.

+2. The options page.

 == Changelog ==